What Not to Include When You're Writing a Resume

 Make sure all the skills and attributes you list on your resume are current.
 If you list skills that are obsolete or not relevant to the position, it won't help you get an interview.
 Review this list of skills to exclude from your resume.

-Because you will have a separate list of references, you do not need to include any contact information for your former employers on your resume.
+Because you will have a separate list of references, you do not need to include any contact information for your former supervisors on your resume.
+The only exception to this is if you are creating a resume for a federal job, where this information is required.

 If you get hired, the company will likely conduct a search of your criminal record.
 However, there is no need to include this information on your resume.